 Section 1.
 Posting of Vacancies.
 The City will normally post, for not less than five (5) business days, notices of job vacancies offered by the City of Sherwood for which employees may apply.
+Posting will be via email, the City's web site, and on a designated bulletin board in each City building.
 The most senior qualified applicant shall be selected when, in the determination of the City, the overall qualifications and abilities of the top two or more applicants are equal.
 Exceptions to this article include promotions when there is only one employee within a classification series who would qualify for the promotion, vacancies of limited duration or demotion of an employee which is either voluntary or disciplinary.